Oakdale, California

-Oakdale is a city in the San Joaquin Valley and Stanislaus County, California.
-It is part of the Modesto Metropolitan Statistical Area.
+Oakdale is a city in the San Joaquin Valley and Stanislaus County, California, United States.
+As of 2020 census, its population was 23,181.
+It goes by the slogan "Cowboy Capital of the World."

-Oakdale goes by the slogan "Cowboy Capital of the World."
-The population was 23,181 at the 2020 census, up from 20,675 at the 2010 census and 15,503 at the 2000 census.

 History

 The city was founded in 1871 when the Stockton and Visalia Railroad met the Copperopolis Railroad.
 The site of Taylor's Ferry Crossing is located in Oakdale, a crossing of the Stanislaus River on the 19th century Stockton - Los Angeles Road.

 Oakdale was used as a film location for the United Artists film Bound For Glory starring David Carradine.
 Oakdale doubled as a dusty 'Texas' town using railroad scenes for the film.
 Oakdale was nominated for an award for having the most almond trees per capita per square mile in the state of California.

+In June 2020, the town was taken by a false rumor that Black Lives Matters protestors intended to invade the town from the Bay Area.
+The owner of a local bar, the H-B Saloon, hired an out-of-town militia, gunmen dressed in camouflage, to patrol the town while store windows were boarded up.
+The false rumor started on the local Facebook group for the town.
+A 2025 New York Times report on the town noted that the town had become a news desert, as local news outlets had for the most part disappeared while inhabitants increasingly relied on social media for information about their area.

 Geography

 The city is located on the Stanislaus River in the east-central portion of the San Joaquin Valley, adjacent to the foothills of the Sierra Nevada.
 California State Routes 108 and 120 (Tioga Pass Road) intersect in the city.

-According to the United States Census Bureau, the city has a total area of 16.2 km2, of which 16.1 km2 is land and 0.1 km2 (0.81%) is water.
+According to the United States Census Bureau, the city has a total area of 16.2 km2, of which 16.1 km2 is land and 0.1 km2 (0.62%) is water.

 The National Weather Service has maintained a cooperative weather station at Woodward Dam for many years.
 In January, average temperatures are a maximum of 52.4 F and a minimum of 35.1 F. In July, average temperatures are a maximum of 102.8 F and a minimum of 58.4 F. The record high temperature was 114 F on July 18, 1925.
 The record low temperature was 12 F on December 11, 1932.
 Annually, there are an average of 84.6 days with highs of 90 F or higher and an average of 30.8 days with lows of 32 F or lower.

 Average annual rainfall is 13.33 in.
 There are an average of 44 days annually with measurable precipitation.
 The wettest year was 1958 with 22.15 in and the driest year was 1947 with 7.99 in.
 The most rainfall in one month was 8.63 in in January 1911.
 The most rainfall in 24 hours was 5.7 in on April 3, 1958.
 The record snowfall was 1.5 in in January 1930.

 Demographics

+Oakdale is part of the Modesto metropolitan area.